Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 If your teen is extremely active and needs to have a fast, easily digestible form of nutrition between activities, incorporating a protein powder in these situations may be the most optimal way for your teen to fuel their bodies.

-This type of supplementation should only be reserved for those moments where your teen can’t eat a whole food meal.
+This type of supplementation should only be reserved for those moments when your teen can’t eat a whole-food meal.

 For example, if your teen is an athlete who has a basketball tournament that requires playing multiple back-to-back games in one day, including a high-quality protein would be a fast, quickly digested, and efficient form of nutrition.